obaranovskyi/cmdenglishassist/README.md

 # cmdenglishassist

-It Is your daily English learning assistance.
+It Is your daily English learning assistance app.

 ## Installation
 ```bash